EngineerRunner/Pyratch/README.md

 ### Installation

 1. Download Pyratch.
-You have 3 options
+You have 3 options.
+   1. **Preferred**: Use the [Pyratch Installer](https://github.com/GenericProgrammer1234/PyratchInstaller), follow the README there.
-   1. Clone the repository using Git.
+   2. Clone the repository using Git.
       ```sh
       git clone https://github.com/GenericProgrammer1234/Pyratch -b stable
       ```
-   2. 1.
+   3. 1.
 Navigate to the `stable` branch.
       1. Click on the `<> Code` button.
       2. Click "Download Zip".
       3. Extract the zip file.

-   3.**Preferred**: 1.
-Click  [this link](https://github.com/GenericProgrammer1234/PyratchInstaller/archive/refs/tags/pyratch-installer-for-unix-systems.zip) to download the installer.
-                    2. Go to the installer's directory.
-                    3. Run the file
-                        ```sh

-                         python3 installler.py
-    ```
 3. Navigate to the folder.
 4. Install the dependencies. <!-- Update this when a requirements.txt file gets added -->
    ```sh